MaterializeInc/materialize/doc/developer/design/20230720_single_statement_explitic_transaction.md

 These operations are: `Peeks`, `Subscribe`, `Writes`, `None`.
 `None` is the default and can transition to any other operation.
 The other operations can be merged with like operations, except `Subscribe` which supports only a single `SUBSCRIBE`.
+When a transaction is being `COMMIT`ed, the transaction is cleared (set to `Default`) and its inner operation is able to do arbitrary post processing.
+`Peeks` can enqueue the session back into the Coordinator in order to wait for a strict serializable verification.
+`Writes` enqueues the writes along with their session in order to wait for writing to the storage controller.

 The `ReadyForQuery` message is sent by the server when it is ready to receive new queries, and it includes the current transaction status code: `Idle`, `InTransaction`, or `Failed`.
 `InTransaction` and `Failed` correspond to the similarly named variants above and can only appear in explicit transactions.